sdiehl/wiwinwlh/tutorial.md

 Irrefutable Patterns
 --------------------

-A lazy pattern doesn't require a match on the outer constructor instead it lazily calls the accessors of the values failing at each call-site instead at the outer pattern match in the presence of a bottom.
+A lazy pattern doesn't require a match on the outer constructor, instead it lazily calls the accessors of the values failing at each call-site instead at the outer pattern match in the presence of a bottom.